doncarlo5/recipe-book-app/README.md

 # 🤝 Collaboration

-This project is a collaborative effort by Mária FRIH and Julien THOMAS, combining their skills to create an impressive Recipe Book Hunt.
+This project is a collaborative effort by Mária FRIH and Julien THOMAS using GitHub tools, combining their skills to create a Recipe Book App.

 # 🌐 Credits